PrinceIssar/RPSLS_game/README.md

 Here is "Rock Paper Scissors Lizard and Spock Games".

-I use HTML ,CSS and JS. to compelete this game.
+I use HTML ,CSS and JS. to complete this game.

 You can choose any option and computer will randomly pick one for itself.